 Seasons around the house.
 Having made it through one full cycle of the seasons, the time has come to post pictures.
 From spring to summer to autumn to winter, the seasonal changes are delightfully inspiring.
-Most of the landscaping was completed before I moved in.
-I'll make every effort to keep things going and update here and there, as well.
+Most of the landscaping was completed before I moved in, but I'll make every effort to nurse, updaate, and post home pics as often as possible.

 Rail Trails: Mon River/Caperton/Deckers Creek.
 As much as I love the Katy Trail in Dallas, the rail trails in and around Morgantown are amazing.
 Scenic.
 Lengthy (48 miles).
 Hilly.
 Flat.
 Convenient.
 And a great way to get from place to place.
 Granted, don't be in a hurry, and don't be afraid to sweat a little bit.
 Walking.
 Jogging.
 Biking.
 Eight miles paved for in-line skating.
 And one option that Dallas couldn't advertise very much, if at all: cross-country skiing.
 Designated a National Recreation Trail, this trail system rocks!

 Morgantown: small town, college town, downtown Morgantown.
-So, a routine seems to be developing when I walk to town.
-It usually consists of visiting the brother, nephew, and other experts at Brockway Avenue Auto Repair.
-Then a walk across the Walnut Street Bridge finds me at either Blue Moose Café, or up High Street to Café Mojo, or around the Willey Street corner to The Grind.
-Finally, I end up at the WVU Downtown Campus Library, most often in one of the quite reading rooms.
-Contentment.
+Downtown walks usually consist of visiting my brother, nephew, and other car experts at Brockway Auto Repair, then strolling across the Walnut Street Bridge for coffee and conversation at either Blue Moose Café or hiking up High Street and around the corner on Willey Street to The Grind, and eventually ending up at the WVU Downtown Campus Library, most often in one of the two "extreme quiet zone" reading rooms.
+Ahhhhh, contentment.

-St. John's College Santa Fe was a summer destination for eleven years.
-After the "introductory" first two year's of Summer Classics (one week each summer), the next four years consisted of eight-week summer semesters enroute to a Master of Arts in Liberal Arts (2005-2008).
-Great Books.
+St. John's College Santa Fe has been a summer destination for a dozen years, though not strictly annually.
+After two "introductory" weeks in Summer Classics (one each in 2003 and 2004), the next four years consisted of eight-week summer semesters enroute to a Master of Arts in Liberal Arts (2005-2008), a Great Books program.
 Segments: Literature; History; Math and Science; Politics and Society.
-The summer of 2009 for the optional fifth segment (Philosophy and Theology) was sadly cut short.
-Summer 2010 found me reading Cervantes and working on a master's essay.
-The oral completing the optional master's essay occurred in April 2011.
-Summer 2011 marked a return engagement with Philosophy and Theology.
-Summer 2012: Husserl precept and some Ancient Greek self-study.
-Summer 2013: attempted the Greek Institute in summer 2013 was followed by four weeks of supplementary research and writing on Homer's epics.
+2009 marked a return for the optional fifth segment (Philosophy and Theology) but was sadly cut short.
+Summer 2010 found me reading Cervantes and Homer and working on a master's essay, its oral presentation occurring in April 2011.
+Summer 2011 saw a return engagement with Philosophy and Theology, and summer 2012 a Husserl precept and Ancient Greek self-study.
+A four-week engagement with the Greek Institute in summer 2013 was followed by four weeks of supplementary research and writing on Homer's epics.
 2017 marked a return to Summer Classics.